Honours: FA Community Shield (2022), FA Cup (2022), Carabao Cup (2022), Premier League (2020), Champions League (2019), UEFA Super Cup (2019)

 Fabinho, full name Fabio Henrique Tavares, is a versatile player who usually operates in midfield but is comfortable in defence, too.

-Following a transfer from AS Monaco in May 2018, the Brazil international has become a cornerstone of Jürgen Klopp’s champion side, helping the Reds to Premier League, Champions League, FIFA Club World Cup and UEFA Super Cup glory.
+Following a transfer from AS Monaco in May 2018, the Brazil international has become a cornerstone of Jürgen Klopp’s side, helping the Reds to win all major trophies on offer.

-Klopp preached patience when it came to Fabinho’s adaption to English football after five campaigns in Ligue 1.
+Klopp preached patience when it came to Fabinho’s adaptation to English football after five campaigns in Ligue 1.

 He had to bide his time for a chance to stake his claim for a sustained run in Liverpool’s XI but, having made a breakthrough of sorts in October 2018, the man assistant manager Pepijn Lijnders has described as the team’s ‘lighthouse’ did not look back.